-The Sax Institute invites you to attend this seminar on working with MBS and PBS data, which will provide insights into the multiple ways these datasets can be used.
+The Sax Institute invites you to attend this one-day seminar on working with MBS and PBS data, which will provide insights into the multiple ways these datasets can be used.

 Who should attend?